galacticMantis/dogebalance/README.md

 4. View your dogecoin in Augmented Reality or Virtual Reality!
 5. Tap the Shibe's face to see your QR code.
 6. Tap your balance to see decimals if there are any.
+7. 1Đ will always be 1D but if for some reason you want to check the current exchange rate tap the top bar to open the panel.
+Tap that panel to choose or enter a currency.

 //Directions//